GuccioGucci/yoke/README.md

 * delete existing deployment (`27`)
 * delete new canary deployment (`28`)

-Additionally, a custom confirmation strategy can be prepared, by defining a `confirm.sh.tmpl` script, expected to `exit 0` while ready to proceed, and to be found in `bin` folder, under current working-dir:
+Additionally, a custom confirmation strategy can be prepared, by defining a `confirm.sh.tmpl` script (see [confirm.sh.tmpl](test/samples/hello-world-x/deployment/bin/confirm.sh.tmpl) as an example).
+It's expected to `exit 0` while ready to proceed, and to be found in `bin` folder, under current working-dir:

 ```
 deployment/